portainer/portainer-docs/docs/v2.0/services/create.md

 ![services](assets/create_2.png)

-Further settings are available on this screen, once these have been set, click <b>Create The Service</b>.
+Further settings are available on this screen, once these have been set appropriately, click <b>Create The Service</b>.

 ![services](assets/create_3.png)